amerand/CANDID/README.md

 ![Figure 5](https://github.com/amerand/CANDID/blob/master/doc/figure_5.png)

 ### FIG6 - DETECTION LIMIT, 1mas step, after removing companion
+We here remove the companion analyticaly (using a high contrast hypothesis).
+In that case, the two methods (Absil and companion injection) should give similar result, assuming the remaining noise is uncorrelated (which we know is not true).
+Comparing this to the previous result, we can see that the injection method is more robust.
 ```python
 p = {'x':6.23, 'y':-28.5, 'f':0.0089}
 axcir.detectionLimit(1.0, fig=6, removeCompanion=p); plt.subplot(212); plt.ylim(0.2, 1.0)